nmcguinness/2022_3DGED_GDApp/README.md

 - [ ] Move level-specific methods to Level class
 - [x] Re-factor SecurityCameraBehaviour to add axis and re-name since it can be applied to any GameObject
 - [x] Add CameraFOVController with validation on Camera::FieldOfView setter to ensure its never set <= zero
-- [ ] Demo SoundManager
+- [x] Demo SoundManager
+- [x] Add camera types
+- [x] Added GetPerfStats to Scene and GameObjectList
+- [x] Improved PerfUtility to support component based information elements
+- [x] Reduced font size on PerfUtility - it was a bit big - do this by opening the spritefont file in MGCB, setting Size in the XML file and re-building in MGCB

+### To Do - Week 8
-- [ ] Add camera types and finish 1st Person Camera
+- [ ] Finish 1st Person Camera
 - [ ] Convert SceneManager and CameraManager to inherit from DrawableGameComponent and GameComponent
 - [ ] Demo EventDispatcher
-- [ ] PerfUtility is not updating FPS
+- [ ] Change List to SortedList in GameObjectList to sort by material and reduce rendertime
 - [ ] Add support for cloning GameObjects
 - [ ] Add ActionType enum to support turning Update and Draw on/off during gameplay (hint: use when menu is shown) for specific GameObject and Scene

-### To Do - Week 8
 - [ ] Practice extension of a class (see Extensions)
 - [ ] Add Integer2 for use with screen resolution to prevent need to typecast - see InitializeGraphics()
 - [ ] Refactor SecurityCameraBehaviour and RotationBehaviour